gemfire/gemfire-examples/feature-examples/README.md

 -->

 # VMware GemFire feature examples
-The examples in this project are showcase features of GemFire and demonstrate their basic usage.
+The examples in this folder are showcase features of GemFire and demonstrate their basic usage.

 For details on all GemFire features, see [VMware GemFire Documentation](https://docs.vmware.com/en/VMware-GemFire).